ErrorsTeam2020/Sakkenni_Flask/README.md

 # Sakkenni_Flask
-This is the first project for our team using Python with Flask framework.
+This is a small web application project implemented Bby HTML, CSS, JavaScript, python and flask framework.
+It's a simulation for a process about searching for residence for university students without having to deal with brokers.